jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

     - The job of regular employees to perform their tasks within the confines of security
     - The job of the auditor is to monitor the environment for violations
     - Because we participate in shared responsibility we must research, implement, and manage engineering processes using secure design principles
+    - Shared responsibility also refers to the division of security responsibilities between a cloud service provider (CSP) or managed service providers (MSPs) and the customer (organization)
     - When working with third parties, especially with cloud providers, each entity needs to understand their portion of the shared responsibility of performing work operations and maintaining security; this is often referenced as the **cloud shared responsibility model**
+    - The CSP handles the security of the cloud, while the customer is responsible for security in the cloud, especially things like data, identity, and access, and configuration

 - 3.1.11 Secure access service edge
   - **Secure Access Service Edge (SASE)**: a cloud-delivered framework that brings together networking and security functions into a unified platform, integrating capabilities like Software-Defined Wide Area Networking (SD-WAN), Secure Web Gateway (SWG), Cloud Access Security Broker (CASB), Firewall-as-a-Service (FWaaS), and Zero Trust Network Access (ZTNA); SASE aims to: